Oli-C/Music_Performance_Analysis_System/README.md

 Notes:

-- You will need to install Audio, This can be done by dragging the folder “aubio” into the Pd Externals directory.
-See here: https://puredata.info/docs/faq/how-do-i-install-externals-and-help-files
+- You will need to install Aubio, This can be done by dragging the folder “aubio” into the Pd Externals directory.
+See here: https://puredata.info/docs/faq/how-do-i-install-externals-and-help-files and https://aubio.org/

 - You may also need to initilaise aubio in PureData.
 Create the object “aubio” to initialise the library.

 Oliver Clarke - University of York (2021)

 Demo Video
 ----------